-Jake Sorofman talks on how to glue together the application development world and the business operations one in an automated, virtualized and cloud computing environment where everything moves faster than ever.
+Jake Sorofman talks on how to glue together the application development world and the business operations one in an automated, virtualized and cloud computing environment.

 Lew Moorman is an advocate of the cloud.
 For him the Cloud is a movement and a technology, the Cloud is for everyone but not for everything, and the Cloud should be part of a computing strategy.

 George Reese discusses the number one challenge faced by cloud computing - security.
-He discusses transparency, credential management, and identity management, intrusion detection, perimeter security, compliance, and the "biggest security hole in the cloud - the custom Web application."
-The nature of each concern along with appropriate responses are discussed.
+He discusses transparency, credential management, and identity management among other topics.

-Mr. West provides a detailed view of cloud computing and how it can be harnessed for the benefit of the enterprise.
-Issues covered include: agile economies, mobile knowledge workers, global organizations, virtual integration, mobile devices, speed of response, economics of cloud computing, cloud technology considerations, and the evolving cloudscape.
+Mr. West provides a detailed view of cloud computing and how it can be harnessed for benefit.
+Issues covered include: agile economies, mobile knowledge workers, the cloud, and global organizations

-This presentation is a collection of five fifteen-minute mini-keynotes (called post-it notes) presented at the Glue conference in Denver, 2009.
-All presentations focused on aspects of "gluing together" web applications, with Fulkerson talking about WOA, and most of the others presenting various ideas about identity and sharing / assuring identity across sites and applications.
+This presentation is a collection of four fifteen-minute mini-keynotes presented at the Glue conference in Denver, 2009.
+All presentations focused on aspects of "gluing together" web applications.

-In this session recorded at Glue Conference in May, Phil Wainewright talks about the changing web and the fact software technologists need to adapt to face the new challenges: elaborating the right contracts, discovering the necessary resource in a world full of resources, and creating a business case adaptable to change.
+Wainewright talks about the new challenges today: elaborating the right contracts, discovering the necessary resource in a world full of resources, and creating a business case adaptable to change.